Choose date & timeClose ✕

 (g) Prosecution / Debt Recovery

 Depending on the content and nature of the reports then the process is slightly different.

-b) Commercial cases are logged, resolved and forwarded to the commercial department to rectify the issues
+(c) Commercial cases are logged resolved and forwarded to the commercial department to rectify the issues.

-c) Internal issues are logged, resolved and forwarded to the appropriate line manager for investigation
+(d) Internal issues are logged resolved and returned to the Revenue Protection Manager to forward to the appropriate line manager for investigation.

-d) Customer relations matters are logged, resolved and forwarded to the Customer Relations department for processing
+(e) Customer relations matters are logged resolved and returned to the Revenue Protection Manager to forward to the Customer Relations department for processing.

-e) Rail staff travel matters are logged and reviewed, depending on the nature of the case they may be returned to the issuing office, TOC or RSTL for investigation.
-These cases are then marked as resolved in regards to Crosscountry involvement
+(f) Rail staff travel matters are logged and reviewed, depending on the nature of the case they may be returned to the issuing office, TOC or RSTL for investigation.
+These cases are then marked as resolved in regard to CrossCountry involvement.

-f) All cases for debt recovery or prosecution are logged, reviewed and the nature of the offence identified, these are then sent to our prosecuting agents for processing.
+(g) All cases for debt recovery or prosecution are logged, reviewed and the nature of the offence identified, then prosecuting agents will process.

 Once a report has been categorised and logged the appropriate letter will be forwarded to the passenger outlining what is happening next.

-On occasion some reports require more information before we can process them effectively and this is done by the RPI Administrator requesting the additional information from the passenger via Customer Relations.
+On occasion some reports require more information before we can process them effectively and this is done by requesting the additional information from the passenger.